 My first mistake was to plan too much at once.
 Because I work in O scale, my layout has to be large: The Mossy Creek and Greasy Rock Railroad is twelve feet by twenty feet.
-I planned how I would fill the unending expanse of bench work.
-I thought I would have two cities, two rail yards, a city park, a river crossing, a farm scene, a factory, a school yard, a saw mill, a hospital, and more.
+I planned how I would fill what I thought was an unending expanse of bench work.
+I determined I would have two cities, two rail yards, a city park, a river crossing, a farm scene, a factory, a school yard, a saw mill, a hospital, and more.

 As I built, I learned a better method of planning is to limit the number of large buildings and concentrate on several smaller scenes that add interest.
-My depot/station is massive.
-It takes up an area 12 inches deep and 30 inches long, and it’s not that interesting.
+My depot/station was massive.
+It took up an area 12 inches deep and 30 inches long, and it wasn’t that interesting.
 At the other end of the scale, my layout has a farmer’s market, a policeman doing a traffic stop, a public swimming pool, and children lined up for the ice cream truck.
 These scenes add lots of visual interest, yet each occupies less than a 6×6-inch area.

 #2 – Two Loops or Not Two Loops

 My second mistake was leaving out a second loop for two-train continuous operation.
 I never intended to run two trains at once.
 I decided early on that I wanted to be able to easily reach every part of my layout, so I built a folded dog bone with a four-foot loop on each end with a narrow three-foot depth in the middle.
 The problem with the narrow section is it would look bad to run four tracks side-by-side.
 So I relinquished an inner/outer loop arrangement and ran a single main line through the three foot section, with a passing siding in the loop at each end of the layout.
 This turned out to be a regrettable decision.